Koda-Pig/not-a-pig/README.md

 ## TODO

-- make sure each frame is set to frame 0 when the state is changed
+- get the background component to render at the correct size and position

 ```js